Ash066/starbomb/README.md

 ### Music
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.
 This pages layout is achieved utilising rows and columns and embedded videos.
-This page also contains additional links to music media sites which will open in a new tab.

 ### Events
 The about page features the same responsive navigation and footer of the index page promoting familiarity of use.